Elections

 John Van Doorn, a Valdosta State University visiting political science professor, also campaigned on rebuilding trust in the local government, promising neighborhood meetings and more accountability for public servants.

-All four candidates are running in the special election and the regular election for the District 9 seat.
+All four candidates ran in the special election and the regular election for the District 9 seat.
 The city charter requires a special election to fill the vacancy because Anker was appointed until a special election could be held and certified.

 So the winner of the special election will be sworn in after the result is certified, and the winner of the regular election will be sworn in after the four-year term expires in January.